-This is the 4th year that organizations throughout Long Island are coming together to celebrate the contributions of General George Washington’s band of Long Island spies during the Revolutionary War.
-Your Culper Spy Day ticket grants you access to all the participating sites and organizations, in addition to Preservation Long Island’s other properties: the Joseph Lloyd Manor in Lloyd Harbor, the Custom House in Sag Harbor, and our exhibition gallery in Cold Spring Harbor.
-To kick things off, we are taking a look at items in our collections connected to members of Long Island’s legendary Culper Spy Ring.
+Every September, organizations across Long Island come together for Culper Spy Day to celebrate the contributions of General George Washington’s band of Long Island spies during the Revolutionary War.
+To celebrate Culper Spy Day, we are taking a look at items in our collections connected to members of Long Island’s legendary ring of spies.

 Benjamin Tallmadge was born on February 25, 1754 in Setauket.
 He was the second son of Susannah Smith (1729–1768) and Reverend Benjamin Tallmadge, Sr. (1725 –1786), a local clergyman.
-Tallmadge studied at Yale University, where he befriended future spy Nathan Hale (1755–1776), and pursued a career in education in Connecticut.
+Tallmadge studied at Yale University where he befriended future spy Nathan Hale (1755–1776).
 Tallmadge first saw action in the Revolutionary War at the Battle of Long Island (also known as the Battle of Brooklyn), a crushing Patriot defeat that led to the British occupation of Long Island and New York City.

 Later promoted to Washington’s chief intelligence officer, Tallmadge’s mission was to obtain information on fortifications, troop movements, and other military operations from the British headquartered in Manhattan.
 The chain of spies he assembled on Long Island consisted of several childhood friends from Setauket, including Abraham Woodhull (1750–1826), Caleb Brewster (1747–1827), Anna Strong (1740–1812), and Austin Roe (1749–1830).